 - Clean the cavity of chicken out.

-- Then put together a dry spice rub.
-Use any and all spices and herbs you’d add to any whole chicken you’d bake.
-We typically use the same dry rub as our smoked beer can chicken.
+- Then put together a dry rub of your choice.
+Use any and all spice rub blends you’d add to any whole chicken you’d bake.

 Spray your pan with some non stick spray just to make cleanup later easier, and season the whole chicken as you normally would if you were putting it in the oven.